 Special Issue

-Cornell University, in partnership with the African Development Bank (AfDB), the African Economic Research Consortium (AERC), the Partnership for Economic Policy (PEP), and the World Bank, invites the submission of papers to be considered for publication in a special issue of World Development The special issue is being organized in coordination with a conference on Structural Transformation of African Agriculture and Rural Spaces, to be held on December 4-5, 2015 in Addis Ababa, Ethiopia.
+Cornell University, in partnership with the African Development Bank (AfDB), the African Economic Research Consortium (AERC), the Partnership for Economic Policy (PEP), and the World Bank, invites the submission of papers to be considered for publication in a special issue of World Development.
+The special issue is being organized in coordination with a conference on Structural Transformation of African Agriculture and Rural Spaces, to be held on December 4-5, 2015 in Addis Ababa, Ethiopia.
 Papers presented at the conference will be considered for publication in the special issue.
 In addition to the work featured at the STAARS conference, the editorial committee seeks high quality papers on related topics that might also be included in the special issue.

 The organizers invite submissions from all areas of work related to the micro-foundations of structural transformation in Sub-Saharan Africa, including but not limited to: agricultural productivity and innovation, technology adoption, labor productivity, factor market performance, non-farm diversification and labor re-allocation, human capital investment and dynamics, financing and risk management, market access, and related fields of policy-relevant inquiry.
 A common denominator will be empirical analysis based on high quality, publicly available panel data sets from sub-Saharan Africa.
 Papers authored by African scholars are particularly encouraged.